Jiri-Kremser/web/content/post/ipam-for-capv.md

 ---

-Where `devex fairy` is the CAIP controller and `security gandalf` is Kyverno.
+Where `devex fairy` is the CAIP & CAPI controllers and `security gandalf` is Kyverno.